crystalglewis/crystalglewis/README.md

 **Assumption & Limitations**
-- Analysis was performed using a synthetic healthcare claims dataset
+- Analysis was performed using a synthetic healthcare claims dataset.
 - Fraud indicators were predefined within the dataset.
 - Findings are intended for analytical and portfolio  demonstration purposes.